Thread

 Thread Device Roles

 The Thread network comprises two roles: Routers and End Devices.
-Routers act as the backbone of the network and remain always on, responsible for routing data packets.
-The Thread network can support up to 32 active routers to form a mesh topology, providing redundancy and self-healing capabilities.
+Routers act as the backbone of the network and maintain an always-on state, responsible for routing data packets.
+The Thread network can support a maximum of 32 active routers to form a mesh topology, providing redundancy and self-healing capabilities.
 Routers optimize message forwarding by maintaining a routing table.

 Thread Device Types